Office of the Assistant Secretary for Planning and Evaluation, Department of Health and Human Services.

 The Advisory Council on Alzheimer's Research, Care, and Services meets quarterly to discuss programs that impact people with Alzheimer's disease and related dementias and their caregivers.
 The Advisory Council makes recommendations to Congress and the Secretary of Health and Human Services about ways to reduce the financial impact of Alzheimer's disease and related dementias and to improve the health outcomes of people with these conditions.
-The Advisory Council also provides feedback on a National Plan for Alzheimer's disease.
+The Advisory Council also provides feedback on a National Plan to Address Alzheimer's disease.
 On an annual basis, the Advisory Council evaluates the implementation of the recommendations through an updated National Plan.
 The National Alzheimer's Project Act, Public Law 111-375 (42 U.S.C.
 11225), requires that the Secretary of Health and Human Services (HHS) establish the Advisory Council on Alzheimer's Research, Care, and Services.
 The Advisory Council is governed by provisions of Public Law 92-463 (5 U.S.C.
 Appendix 2), which sets forth standards for the formation and use of advisory committees.

 End Supplemental Information